akvorado/akvorado/console/data/docs/02-configuration.md

 - `default-sampling-rate` defines the default sampling rate to use when the information is missing.
 If not defined, flows without a sampling rate will be rejected.
 Use this option only if your hardware is unable to advertise a sampling rate.
+This can either be a single value or a map from subnets to sampling rates.
 - `ignore-asn-from-flow` allows one to ignore the AS numbers from the received flows.
 It can be useful for routers with a partial routing table and a default route learned over BGP.